canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 ### Install UP4W

+% :TODO: remove this warning once the app is made generally available (after the beta period).

 ```{warning}
 The install link below will work only if you're logged in to the Microsoft Store with an account for which access to the app has been enabled.